11 Causes Of Dizziness In Pregnancy, Treatment & Prevention

 Complications Of Dizziness In Pregnancy

 Losing balance and falling is the biggest risk of dizziness in pregnancy.
-You may try to sit or lie down immediately when you feel dizzy.
+You may try to sit or lie down immediately when you feel dizzy to avoid the risk of tripping or falling while pregnant.
 If underlying medical problems cause dizziness, the complications may vary accordingly.

 Dizziness due to dehydration or blood loss can result in low blood pressure and shock.
 Life-threatening complications may occur in some cases, so it is recommended to seek medical care to identify and treat dizziness in pregnancy.